State Partnership Program

-The State Partnership Program (SPP) is a Department of Defense security cooperation program managed by the Chief of National Guard Bureau, executed by geographic commands, and sourced by the 54 U.S. states, territories, and the District of Columbia.
-SPP began in 1993 with the three Baltic Republics and has grown to 82 partnerships; 15 of those partnerships are among U.S. states and African nations.
+The State Partnership Program is a Department of Defense security cooperation program managed by the Chief of National Guard Bureau, executed by geographic commands, and sourced by the 54 U.S. states, territories, and the District of Columbia.
+SPP began in 1993 with the three Baltic Republics and has grown to 87 partnerships; 16 of those partnerships are among U.S. states and African nations.

 The program directly supports Department of Defense objectives and theater campaign plans by building relationships that enhance global security, understanding, and cooperation.
 The program fosters long-term relationships across all levels of society and encourages the development of economic, political, and military ties between the states and partner nations.

-During the past five years, the 15 partnerships in Africa averaged 170 events annually in support of security cooperation objectives, involving thousands of partner-nation personnel.
+During the past five years, the 16 partnerships in Africa included hundreds of events in support of security cooperation objectives, involving thousands of partner-nation personnel.

 - Benin, Ghana, and Togo are partnered with the North Dakota National Guard

 - Botswana and the North Carolina National Guard